SAP-samples/teched2025-DA260/exercises/ex9/README.md

     ![ex_09_06](images/ex_09_06.png)

+Note: You can add additional objects into the Replication Flow, but in this exercise we will only replicate one local table from SAP Datasphere to illustrate the general approach.
+Additionally, in this particular case only "Initial Load" is supported when replicating data from the OpenSQL schema.
+Using delta capaiblities would require to use local tables with delta capture enabled.
+Also, a lot of other data sources do support native delta capabilities that can be used in a replication such as ABAP-based sources (SAP S74HANA, SPA BW, SAP ECC etc.), databases (e.g. Microsoft SQL, SAP HANA etc.) any additional data sources.

-6. You have the possibility to create projections for each of the csv files, but in this exercise no projections are required and hence you can skip the creation of projections.
+6. You have the possibility to create projections for each of the listed objects, but in this exercise no projections are required and hence you can skip the creation of projections.
 As a next step, click on the icon adjacent to *Select Target Connection*.

     ![ex_09_07](images/ex_09_07.png)